 What the World Food Programme is doing in Nigeria

 WFP assists with specialized nutritious food children under 5 at risk of malnutrition, and pregnant and nursing women.
 Jointly with UNICEF and ACF, WFP delivers an integrated package of essential health and nutrition services to prevent and treat acute malnutrition.
+Surveys in IDP camps in Maiduguri, Borno state, show a dramatic drop in malnutrition rates.
+However, these still remain high in more remote areas.

-Logistics and telecommunications
+Logistics and emergency telecommunications

 UN Humanitarian Air Service (UNHAS)